A Week with the French

 For what's included, see the box just to the right of the itinerary above.
 Check out our Frequently Asked Questions for more information, and if you don't find what you're looking for there, send an email to firstname.lastname@example.org.
 And please be sure to read our Terms and Conditions.

-Six nights in a charming, centrally located, air-conditioned, 4-star Paris hotel with an elevator (in your private room, of course!)
+Six nights in a charming, centrally located, air-conditioned, 4-star Paris hotel with an elevator (private room, of course!)

 Breakfast each morning in the hotel